testissimo/testissimo.github.io/documentation/articles/assertions.md

 - variables

 <br>
-In Testissimo, for almost each type of assertion, the following is assertable:
+In Testissimo, for almost every type of assertion, the following is assertable:
 - contains - returns true if a substring exists in what's asserted
 - starts/ends - self-explanatory
 - lower/greater (+ equal) - used to compare numbers and variables
 - regex - typical regex matching

 <br>
-**To see all assertion - [follow this link for reference.](#/documentation/documentation-referencies/assertions-reference)**
+**To see all assertions - [follow this link for reference.](#/documentation/documentation-referencies/assertions-reference)**

 ### Assertions usage
 To use an assertion, use the **assert** prefix.<br>